llmrb/llm/README.md

 llm.rb is a lightweight library that provides a common interface and set of functionality for multiple Large Language Models (LLMs).
 It is designed to be simple, flexible, and easy to use &ndash; and it has been implemented with zero dependencies outside Ruby's standard library.
+See the [philosophy](#philosophy) section for more information on the design principles behind llm.rb.

 ## Examples